splicebox/PsiCLASS/README.md

 			-f FLOAT: the fraction of samples the transcript showed up. (default: 0.25) -n INT: the number of samples a transcript showed up. (default: 3)

+--->
 ### Practical notes

-*Use trusted introns from other souces.* Though PsiCLASS contains module to infer the set of trusted introns, you can still use the annotation or tools like [JULIP](https://github.com/Guangyu-Yang/JULiP) to find the set of trusted introns.
-This file contains three columns like:

-	chr_name start_site end_site

 *Alignment compatibility.* PsiCLASS has been tuned to run on alignments generated with the tools [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml) and [STAR](https://github.com/alexdobin/STAR).

-Since PsiCLASS needs the XS field of the BAM file to determine the strand, STAR should be running with option `--outSAMstrandField intronMotif`.

-If you are using STAR to find non-canonical splice sites, you can use the included `addXS` to add the XS field in the BAM file by
+When running PsiCLASS with STAR alignments, run STAR with the option `--outSAMstrandField intronMotif`, which will include the XS field indicating the strand in the BAM alignments.
+Further, when including alignments with *non-canonical splice sites*, use the provided `addXS` executable to add the XS field:

 	samtools view -h in.bam | ./addXS reference_genome.fa | samtools view -bS - > out.bam

+*Trusted introns from other sources.* By default, PsiCLASS determines a set of trusted introns from the input spliced alignments, to use in building the global subexon graph.
+Alternatively, the user can supply an external set of trusted introns, for instance extracted from the GENCODE gene annotations or judiciously selected from the input data using a tool like [JULIP](https://github.com/Guangyu-Yang/JULiP).
+This file must contain three columns:

+	chr_name start_site end_site

 *Voting optimization.* The default parameters for voting may not be optimal for all types of data, for instance a lower voting cutoff may be more appropriate for sparse rRNA depleted total RNA samples.
-To determine a better cutoff value, one can run the voting tool (see [Advanced usage](#advanced-usage) above) with different cutoffs, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org), using the included tool 'grader'.
+To determine a better cutoff value, one can run the voting stage (see [Usage](#usage) above) with different cutoffs, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org).
 Note that the per sample sets of transcripts will remain unchanged.

 ### Input/Output

 The primary input to PsiCLASS is a set of BAM alignment files, one for each RNA-seq sample in the analysis.
-The program calculates a set of subexons files and a set of splice (intron) files, for the individual samples.
-(Optionally, one may specify a path to an external file of trusted introns.)
+The program calculates a set of subexon files and a set of splice (intron) files, for the individual samples.
+(Optionally, one may specify a path to an external file of trusted introns as explained [above](#practical-notes).)
 The output consists of one GTF file of transcripts for each sample, and the GTF file of meta-annotations produced by voting, stored in the output directory:

 	Sample-wise GTF files: (psiclass)_sample_{0,1,...,n-1}.gtf
 	Meta-assembly GTF file: (psiclass)_vote.gtf